strazzere/rapidshare/README.markdown

 ## Login ##

 Rapidshare gem is meant to be used mostly by premium users.
-In order to call Rapidshare services as premium user, you need to log in first, using your  *login* and *password*.
+In order to call Rapidshare services as premium user, you need to log in first, using your login and password.

 ```ruby
 rs = Rapidshare::API.new(:login => 'my_login', :password => 'my_password')
 ```

-Alternatively you can use *cookie* parameter, which stores encrypted *login* and *password* parameters.
+Alternatively you can use *cookie* parameter, which stores encrypted login and password parameters.

 ```ruby
 rs = Rapidshare::API.new(:cookie => 'my_cookie')